matthew-brett/sp-ai-post/notes.md

 legal liability and a proper desire to honor the original license of code that the AI uses for generation.

+Put simply, this is the distinction between these two questions:

+* "Will I be held liable for copyright infringement?" (the legal question / risk) and
+* "Am I respecting the author's stated intentions for re-using this code?" (a moral or ethical question).

 It is unlikely that any one particular use of AI will cause the original author to pursue a copyright claim.
 This is true for straightforward license abuse, as it is for use of AI.
 The author may not detect the abuse, because they are